Javier di Gregorio: Early career

 Di Gregorio was born in the city of Mendoza in Argentina's homologous province.
 Then, he began his career in the football academy of Chilean giants Club Deportivo Universidad Católica.
-Nevertheless, he left Católica for join to Deportes Antofagasta and next Coquimbo Unido under José Sulantay.
+Nevertheless, he left Católica to join Deportes Antofagasta and next Coquimbo Unido under José Sulantay.

 In 2001, he was sent on loan to Club Deportivo Huachipato.
 Three years later, after the same number of seasons defending the Coquimbo's goal, he moved to Mexico to play for Nacional Tijuana during the first semester, and for Atlético Mexiquense in the second semester.

 Puerto Montt

-In 2005, after a frustrated spell in Mexico, he returned his country and signed for top-level team Deportes Puerto Montt.
+In 2005, after a frustrated spell in Mexico, he returned to his country and signed for top-level team Deportes Puerto Montt.
 Nevertheless, on 25 July 2005, he alongside team were involved in a traffic accident when they were coming back by bus from Talca.
 He was the most damaged by the accident, having to face a six-month injury.
 His teammate, the Argentinian forward, Julio César Laffatigue, declared: "Thank God we are alive, because it was a terrible thing".